Support road.cc

 This article contains links to retailers.
 Purchases made after clicking on those links may help support road.cc by earning us a commission but all of our reviews are fully independent.
 Find out more about road.cc buyer's guides.

-Opting for the turbo over riding in the rain and snow over winter no longer has to feel like a lonesome chore, thanks to the latest smart trainers and indoor training apps which allow you to ride and race with friends from all over the world.
-We've put in the hours of riding on various indoor trainers to ensure that we find you the best turbo trainers for this year and far beyond...
+Choosing the turbo over riding in the rain and snow over winter no longer has to feel like a lonesome chore, thanks to the latest smart trainers and indoor training apps which allow you to ride and race with friends from all over the world.
+We've logged countless virtual miles testing a wide range of indoor trainers to ensure that we find you the best turbo trainers for this year and far beyond...

 By simulating riding outside from the comfort of your own home, a turbo trainer allows you keep fit when the weather is unpleasant, or at times when it could be less safe, such as at night or during rush hours on the road.
 There's also the time element; a lot of cyclists now incorporate indoor riding into their training year-round, because it's very time-efficient and little effort gets wasted.
 There are no traffic lights or dodgy drivers to contend with indoors.